rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 The Bureau of Internal Revenue is the primary agency responsible for assessing and collecting national taxes.
 Therefore, it follows that if disputes or controversies relating to the tax due of a taxpayer arises, administrative remedies may be first availed by the government or taxpayer through the BIR.
 If administrative remedies have been fully exhausted and has reached finality, the taxpayer may then resort to judicial remedies.

 #### Letter of Authority
-A [[./Letter of Authority|Letter of Authority]] is a document issued by the BIR to initiate a tax audit or investigation of a taxpayer for national taxes that regularly occur in the ordinary course of business.
+A [[Letter of Authority|Letter of Authority]] is a document issued by the BIR to initiate a tax audit or investigation of a taxpayer for national taxes that regularly occur in the ordinary course of business.
 This letter grants the BIR to examine and scrutinize a taxpayer’s books, records, and other relevant documents for tax compliance.
 A letter of authority is considered valid if:

 1. It is printed under the electronic Letter of Authority Monitoring System, or eLAMS.
 2. It is served to the taxpayer **30 days** from the date indicated in the letter.